Engineering Hall of Fame

 Joseph Henry excelled at his studies (so much so, that he would often be helping his teachers teach science) and, by 1826, he was appointed Professor of Mathematics and Natural Philosophy at The Albany Academy in Albany, New York.
 Some of Henry's most important research was conducted in this new position.
 Joseph’s curiosity about terrestrial magnetism lead him to experiment with magnetism in general.

-Photo of one of Henry's earliest magnets attached what is probably a battery.
+Above: photo of one of Henry's earliest magnets attached what is probably a battery.
 This photo was taken with E.W.
 Rice Jr. holding it in the 1920's.

-He was the first to tightly coil insulated wire around a ferrous core to make an extremely powerful electromagnet, improving on William Sturgeon’s electromagnet, which used loosely coiled uninsulated wire.
-Using this technique, he built the most powerful electromagnet at the time, for Yale.
+Henry was the first to tightly coil insulated wire around a ferrous core to make an extremely powerful electromagnet, improving on William Sturgeon’s electromagnet, which used loosely coiled uninsulated wire.
+Using this technique, he built the most powerful electromagnet at the time for Yale University ("The Yale Magnet").
 He also showed that, when making an electromagnet using just two electrodes attached to a battery, it is best to wind several coils of wire in parallel, but, when using a set up with multiple batteries, there should be only one single, long coil used.
 The latter made the telegraph feasible.

-He built a frame and apparatus for lifting using the world's most powerful electromagnet at the time, it was demonstrated at the Albany Academy in Albany, New York.
+Left: He built a frame and apparatus for lifting using the world's most powerful electromagnet at the time, it was demonstrated at the Albany Academy in Albany, New York.

-Henry's Electric Motor
+2.c) Henry's Electric Motor

-He took what he had learned a step further and, in 1831, created one of the first machines to use electromagnetism for motion.
+Joseph Henry took what he had learned a step further and in 1831, created one of the first machines to use electromagnetism for motion.
 This was the one of the earliest ancestors of the modern DC motor.
 It didn’t make use of rotating motion, but was merely an electromagnet perched on a pole, rocking back and forth.
 The rocking motion was caused by on of the two leads on both ends of the magnet rocker touching one of the two battery cells, causing a polarity change, and rocking the opposite direction until the other two leads hit the other battery.
 Henry's work on motors allowed Thomas Davenport to invent the first real electric motor in 1834.
 Davenport used his motor to operated a small model car and train.
 This helped lead to street cars developed by Frank Sprague and the Electric Car.

 Joseph Henry's oscillating beam motor, photo from the Smithsonian.